larssnip/microRMS/README.md

 Tutorial - microbial community composition
 ==========================================

 This is a short step-by-step tutorial on a small toy example to illustrate a typical RMS study where we want to estimate the abundance of various taxa in a microbial community.
-You need to install the `tidyverse` and `ggdendro` R packages as these are used in the code below.
+You need to install the `tidyverse` and `ggdendro` R packages as these are used in the example code below.

 Download the archive [RMStutorial.zip](http://arken.nmbu.no/~larssn/soft/RMStutorial.zip), and unzip it to some folder.
 Start R/RStudio and make the `RMStutorial` your working directory for this R session, e.g.